Heber–Overgaard, Arizona: Parks and outdoor recreation

-Heber–Overgaard offers multiple community facilities including a public library, 40-acre park, astronomical observatory, aviation airpark and a number of athletic facilities: baseball, football and Little League fields; basketball, volleyball, tennis and racquet ball courts.
+Community facilities include a public library, 40-acre park, astronomical observatory, and aviation airpark.
+Athletic facilities include baseball, football and Little League fields; and basketball, volleyball, tennis and racquet ball courts.

 Immediately south of Heber–Overgaard is the Mogollon Rim, a steep escarpment ranging from 1,000 to 2,000 feet from the base to the highest plateau.
 The Rim divides the northern plateau region from the lower central and southern areas.
 The Rim offers scenic views and numerous man-made lakes ideal for fishing.

 Hunting for elk, deer, turkey, antelope and bear is permitted.
-Fishing, in nearby trout streams, is popular.
+Fishing in nearby trout streams is popular.
 There are also picnic and camping facilities available within the area.
 Other scenic attractions in the area include Black Canyon Lake, Willow Springs Lake, Woods Canyon Lake, Chevelon Canyon Lake, the Canyon Creek Fish Hatchery, Chevelon Butte, and the Fort Apache Indian Reservation.

 Public services

-Heber–Overgaard is unincorporated, and governed by the Navajo County Board of Supervisors.
+Heber–Overgaard is unincorporated, and is governed by the Navajo County Board of Supervisors.
 Education, fire and police services are provided by the county.